What is The Sun Runner Magazine?

 On June 1, 2004, Yucca Valley resident, award-winning journalist and musician, Steve Brown, joined The Sun Runner as Publisher and Executive Editor to continue the magazine’s growth.
 The magazine moved from a quarterly publishing schedule to a bi-monthly basis, beginning with the Oct./Nov.
 2004 issue and increased its print circulation at that time as well.

 In 2005, the Sun Runner Showcases were launched, intimate concert performances at the Hi-Desert Playhouse in Joshua Tree.
-A host of regional, and even international musicians performed at the Showcases, prior to the Playhouse’s disastrous freeze and flood in January 2007 (the Playhouse remains closed as of the end of 2012).
+A host of regional, and even international musicians performed at the Showcases, prior to the Playhouse’s disastrous freeze and flood in January 2007 (the Playhouse remains closed).
 The Sun Runner also began hosting Sun Runner Salons, with featured guest authors and poets from around the region.
 A free, weekly e-mail newsletter, the Sun Blast, was also added, along with a weekly radio show Friday mornings on KX96/92.1 FM (heard throughout the Morongo Basin and Coachella Valley).
-The Sun Runner began sponsoring arts events throughout the desert, from the Palm Springs Art Museum to Calico Ghost Town, while a new Facebook page (www.facebook.com/thesunrunner), MySpace, and even Twitter, added to the magazine’s reach.
+The Sun Runner began sponsoring arts events throughout the desert, from the Palm Springs Art Museum to Calico Ghost Town, while a new Facebook page (www.facebook.com/thesunrunner), MySpace, and Twitter, added to the magazine’s reach.